AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/README.md

 <p align="center">
 <br />
 <br />
 These are the VMs I will be using for this lab.
-The Splunk machine is running on Ubuntu, and the machine named ADDC01 will be the Active Directory server running on Windows Server 2022.<br />
+The Splunk machine runs Ubuntu, and the machine named ADDC01 will be the Active Directory server running Windows Server 2022.
+Both Windows machines will be equipped with Sysmon and Splunk Universal Forwarders.<br />
 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Screenshot%202026-05-08%20155242.png?raw=true" height="40%" width="40%"/> <br />
 <br />
 <br />